 where; Lh,sub, Leng,sub and Ln,sub are the substitution lengths for deformations within the head, engaged shank and engaged nut or insert (see Table 7-1), Anom is the fastener’s nominal cross-sectional area, A3 is the fasteners minor diameter area (see Figure 5-5), Asha,i is the effective cross-sectional area at the i'th segment of the fastener’s shank and Lsha,i is the length of the i'th segment of the fastener’s shank.

 In many cases when using Equation [7.5.5] only one segment of fastener’s shank needs to be considered.
-However, if the fastener has varying shank diameters, the length and effective stiffness area of each segment should be included.
+However, if the fastener has varying shank diameters, it is important to include the length and effective stiffness area of each segment.

 Table 7-1 shows typical substitution lengths for standardised fasteners, which can be used in Equation [7.5.5].
 The table only includes values for typical hexagon heads, cylindrical heads and nuts.
-The same analysis method can be applied to other fastener heads and nuts, and the appropriate substitution lengths should be determined by experiment or analysis.
+The same analysis method can be applied to other fastener heads and nuts, and it is important to determine the appropriate substitution lengths by experiment or analysis.